Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 Martine Duplan joined Columbia Health in 2017.

-Marcia Sutherland is a medical assistant at Columbia Health Medical Services.
+Marcia Malcolm-Alexander is a medical assistant at Columbia Health Medical Services.

 Laura Maudene Nelson is a nutritionist and instructor at the Columbia University Institute of Human Nutrition and teaches graduate nutrition, medical, dental, nursing, and public health students.